solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     from cte;
     ```

-    In this query we are using the `sys.dm_pdw_nodes_db_column_store_row_group_physical_stats` DMV which provides current rowgroup-level information about all of the columnstore indexes in the current database.
+In this view we are using the `sys.dm_pdw_nodes_db_column_store_row_group_physical_stats` DMV which provides current rowgroup-level information about all of the columnstore indexes in the current database.

 The `state_desc` column provides useful information on the state of a row group:

     Name | Description
     ---|---